BE A PART OF THE JOURNEY

 This summer, we plan to bring outstanding symphonic music to the residents of the Hamptons in a variety of ways.
 Our first project will be centered around the theme of the Hero’s Journey and the Song of Life – defining symbolism in recognition of Beethoven’s 250th birth year.
-We have selected East Hampton and its iconic Guild Hall to host our inaugural “East Hampton Festival of Music” – or “EH.FM” for short!
+We are making plans to partner with iconic locations in and around the Hamptons to host our inaugural “The Hamptons Festival of Music” – or “TH.FM” for short!

 We ask you to join our partnership today.
 Information on how you can partner with our team on this journey is included below.
 If you have any questions regarding this project, please don’t hesitate to contact us directly.

 On behalf of Anacrusis Productions, we sincerely thank you for your consideration of joining us on this special – Heroic Journey and the Song of Life.